Face masks during the COVID-19 pandemic: Theft

 Thefts of face masks and other personal protective equipment have been reported at hospitals in the United States and other countries.

 The Naval Medical Center San Diego began mandatory random bag checks for staff members, after several incidents of theft.
 Hospitals in Canada reported that theft of PPE had become so commonplace that face masks had to be locked away.
 According to hospital staff, the policy of locking up PPE often resulted in staff requests for PPE being denied.
 Thefts of N95 masks were reported from a locked hospital office in South Carolina and off-loading docks at the University of Washington.

-Two thousand surgical masks were stolen from a hospital in Marseille, France during the early months of the COVID-19 outbreak, in March.
+Two thousand surgical masks were stolen from a hospital in Marseille, France, during the early months of the COVID-19 outbreak, in March.
 The masks were stolen from an area of the hospital that could only be accessed by surgery patients and staff.
-A hospital employee in Cooperstown, New York was charged with misdemeanor larceny for a similar incident.
-Hospital employees in West Java, Indonesia was arrested for stealing hundreds of boxes of face masks and selling them on the black market.
+A hospital employee in Cooperstown, New York, was charged with misdemeanor larceny for a similar incident.
+Hospital employees in West Java, Indonesia, were arrested for stealing hundreds of boxes of face masks and selling them on the black market.

 One month later an Indiana hospital pharmacy reported a theft to the Drug Enforcement Administration.
 Along with morphine, with a street value estimated at $3000, the thieves, one of whom was an employee of the hospital and had an access card, had stolen masks and other in-demand goods.
 In the criminal complaint, filed in Indiana federal court, a DEA task force officer said:

 A former hospital employee in Georgia was arrested on allegations of stealing masks and gloves from the hospital on five separate occasions after he was fired.
 Also in April, an employee of the Charlie Norwood VA Medical Center was charged with a misdemeanor for stealing disposable gowns and surgical masks from the hospital.
 PPE, including masks, were reported stolen by a member of the housekeeping staff at a hospital in Arizona and a physician's assistant in Florida.

 According to a BBC News report from August 2020, hospital staff in Ghana were selling PPE on the black market.

 Two government workers from the Federal Law Enforcement Training Center in North Charleston, South Carolina, were charged in October for conspiracy to steal PPE, obstruction of justice and lying to the FBI.

-Destruction in wars

-During the Tigray War that started in November 2020, looting of the means of survival led not only to emergency conditions of acute food insecurity but also to concerns about the management of the COVID-19 pandemic.
-As of January 2021, only five out of forty hospitals were "physically accessible" and most hospitals outside of the Tigrayan capital Mekelle had been looted or destroyed.